jessetvogel/abstract-nonsense/notes/on diagrams and theorems.md

-- (Allowing a diagram to have multiple parents can make it easier to verify conditions without polluting diagrams to which you want to apply a theorem (when it is not applicable).)
+- ~~(Allowing a diagram to have multiple parents can make it easier to verify conditions without polluting diagrams to which you want to apply a theorem (when it is not applicable).)~~ No, I think you can think of a workaroud if you really want to, but also, I don't think it matters